 You might never expect to receive a counterfeit bill.
 Maybe you’re not working in a business where you’re handed dollar bills in general, or maybe you just don’t think about it occurring in your daily life.
 But counterfeit money is certainly out there.
 If you receive fake money, then you’ve lost money.
-Our credit counseling advice is to learn how to identify a counterfeit bill, if it should find its way into your hand.
+As a nonprofit credit counseling agency, ACCC is here to teach you how to identify a counterfeit bill, if it should find its way into your hand.

 How to Spot Counterfeit Money

 It is nearly impossible for someone to make an exact replica of US currency.
 Both the paper and the printing plates are kept under high security, and sophisticated inks, designs, and printing techniques are used.
 However, the untrained eye may not be able to tell the difference.
 Have no fear though – with our credit counseling advice, you’ll be an expert in no time.
 Here are some telltale signs of counterfeit bills.

 - Paper texture and weight.
 The real paper is made from cotton and linen fibers rather than trees.
 You will see red and blue fibers in the paper if you look closely.
 Make sure they are not drawn or printed on.
 You will also feel the difference.
 A real dollar is also thinner than a replica, yet still crisp.

 - Watermarks and security strips.
 Authentic bills of higher denominations ($5, $10, $20, and $100) have a single vertical strip woven into the paper with writing on it.
 Hold it up to a light and you will see.
 These strips will glow a certain color under black light.
 Each denomination strip is a different color.
 If the bill remains white, then it is fake.
 The bills also have watermarks; a hidden version of whatever portrait is featured on the bill.
 This is also visible when held up to light, and can be seen on both sides of the bill.